crazyramirez/CryptoDash_PicoW/README.md

 # CRYPTO DASHBOARD - Raspberry Pi Pico W
 Simple but beautiful Cryptocurrency Dashboard using the Binance API.
+**Developed in MicroPython for Raspberry Pi Pico W**
+<br><br>
-Developed in MicroPython for Raspberry Pi Pico W Integrated support for 2.8" TFT LCD display (ili9341), driver included with simple sources.
+Integrated support for 2.8" TFT LCD display (ili9341), driver included with simple sources.
+<br><br>
+In this mini app you have everything you need to configure the wifi connection of your RPi Pico W through an Access Point from another device.
+<br><br>
+And of course the simple Crypto Dashboard adapted to the ili9341 screen

 ## INSTALL
 In this case I'm using the RPi Pico W board, so you need to download the corresponding Firmware: